fuhengwu2021/distributedai/chapter2-gpu-hardware-networking-and-parallelism-strategies/main.md

 ## Strategy Selection: Choosing the Right Approach

-Here's a systematic way to think about it:
+Below there is a systematic way to think about it.

 ### Training Strategy Decision Tree